operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ##### Flags

-* `--debug` bool - starts the operator locally and enables attaching a debugger on port 2345
+* `--enable-delve` bool - starts the operator locally and enables the delve debugger listening on port 2345
 * `--go-ldflags` string - Set Go linker options
 * `--kubeconfig` string - The file path to Kubernetes configuration file; defaults to $HOME/.kube/config
 * `--namespace` string - The namespace where the operator watches for changes. (default "default")